Board of Directors & Committees

 Since the inception of Heartland Hospice Moose Jaw Inc. in 2014, there have been many influential board members that together have worked collectively and instrumentally for the establishment and betterment of Hospice care in Moose Jaw.

-Sara Bryan - Vice Chair
+Sara Bryan - Chair

 Sara Bryan became a member of Heartland Hospice Moose Jaw Board in 2021, doing so in honour of her mother and a dear friend, both of whom she lost to cancer.
 Sara says that she was blessed to have her mom at home with family as long as possible, but as her mom got closer to saying goodbye, Sara realized how much she wanted her mom to be in a place that felt homey, yet had medical support, so that all the family had to focus on was their remaining time together with mom.
 Unfortunately, she learned that while hospice care is a crucial part of a community, it is something a person often doesn’t realize the need for until someone you love is palliative.
 Sara brings her love for writing, research, project management and special event planning to the work of the Heartland Hospice Team.
 Backing her skillset is her education, having attended SFU, majoring in Communications and minoring in Publishing.